michael200802/Estereoqu-mica/README.md

 	You must have these tools:
 		python 3.9.10
 		mendeleev 0.9.0
-		gcc (which must include WINAPI and POSIX threads) make
+		a C/C++ compiler (which must include WINAPI and POSIX threads, such as gcc of mingw) make
 	Then, you just have to type "make wmain.exe". wmain.exe will be the final program.